flyteorg/flytectl/README.md

 Bring up the new container
 * Mount state dir into the top-level container as /srv/flyte and run container
 * Run init logic
 * Run

 flytectl demo reload-config
 Re-read from the current path by killing the pod, nothing more.

 flytectl demo status
+Update the existing command to provide more details.